garethjones294/MS-4005/Instructions/Labs/Mod01-6-catch-up-prepare-week-copilot-outlook.md

 ---
 lab:
-    title: 'Highlight key decisions and actions from Teams meetings'
+    title: 'Catch up and prepare for the week with Copilot in Outlook'
-    module: 'Module 1 - Highlight key decisions and actions from Teams meetings'
+    module: 'Module 1 - Catch up and prepare for the week with Copilot in Outlook'
 ---

 # Catch up and prepare for the week with Copilot in Outlook